 To treat phimosis, the healthcare provider may recommend:

 Slow, gentle retraction of the foreskin.
 You will be taught how to do this at home.

 A prescription steroid cream.
 The cream helps to promote skin loosening.
 Your healthcare provider will show you how to use it.

 Circumcision (removal of the foreskin).
 This may be recommended if your child’s phimosis is severe.

 If phimosis is not treated, it can cause problems as your child gets older.
 The flow of urine from the penis may become blocked.
-This can makes urination messy or difficult, and may increase the risk of infection due to trapped urine.
+This can make urination messy or difficult, and may increase the risk for infection because of trapped urine.

-It is important to understand that uncircumsised boys may be at greater risk of certain medical problems, including balantitis and other infections of the penis.
-This is because of the accumulation of dead cells under the foreskin and the resulting poor hygiene.
+It is important to understand that uncircumcised boys may be at greater risk of certain medical problems, including balanitis and other infections of the penis.
+This is because of the buildup of dead cells under the foreskin and the resulting poor hygiene.
 Uncircumcised boys may also be at greater risk of cancers.

 Call your child’s healthcare provider if your child has any of the following: